 Historically, carbon accounting information lived in complicated spreadsheets, contained outdated data, and was managed by expensive consultants.

 The calculations are often so complex that it's unrealistic to expect all companies to have the time, resources, or expertise to account for their emissions accurately.
 Like financial accounting, effective tools must be developed to demystify the process and make it accessible to companies regardless of their size and resources.

 In addition to CMAPs, organizations can look to official tools Built on GHG Protocol to know they're getting accurate information.

 What Are the Different Types of Carbon Accounting?

-Physical carbon accounting and financial carbon accounting are two broad ways you can look at your data.
+Physical and financial carbon accounting are two broad ways to analyze your data.
 Both methods are necessary to measure your environmental and financial impact.